 Product Highlight: Regenerative Brake and Braking System

 How can I extend the E-Scooter life of my E-Scooter ?
-You are reading Product Highlight: Regenerative Brake and Braking System 4 minutes Continue TCS E-Scooter 2023 - VMAX VX2 PRO: Test Winner
+You are reading Product Highlight: Regenerative Brake and Braking System 4 minutes Continue TCS E-Scooter 2023 - VMAX VX2 PRO

 It is important to note, however, that the regenerative brake is not a parking brake; rather, it is designed solely for energy recovery and to gently reduce speed.